gearglow/ReptiliaWithATwist/The List.md

 "I know," Hermione pouted.
 "You know how I get, though."

+"All in your head?"
+Elysia snorted.
 "Hermione.
-You'll be in _my head._ I'll be right there with you every step of the way."
+You'll be in _my_ head.
+I'll be right there with you every step of the way."

 Hermione took a deep breath and puffed it out.
 "Okay.
 Let's do this. _Legilimens._"